AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Linked List :
 - Solved Add Two Numbers medium level on leetcode with tc of O(max(m, n)) and sc of O(1) Beats 86.51% in runtime with JavaScript

+### day 35 of #100DaysOfCode
+- Added Github Navigation in head of the page
+- Optimized Search highlighter code in Blogs Component

+#### Linked List :
+- Solved Remove Nth Node From End of List medium level on leetcode with tc of O(n) and sc of O(1) Beats 96.33% in runtime with JavaScript